hpc-carpentry/hpc-chapel/_episodes/03-ranges-arrays.md

 {: .output}

 One very important thing to note - in this case, index 5 was actually the 6th element.
-This was caused by how we setup our array.
+This was caused by how we set up our array.
 When we defined our array using a range starting at 0, element 5 corresponds to the 6th element.
 Unlike most other programming languages, arrays in Chapel do not start at a fixed value - they can start at any number depending on how we define them!